Sleep, stress and recovery

 • Kidney disease: cannot clear excess magnesium safely.
 Talk to a doctor before use.

-• On other meds: spaces out from antibiotics, bisphosphonates, thyroid meds by 2 hours.
+• On other meds: space out from antibiotics and bisphosphonates by 2 hours, and from thyroid meds (levothyroxine) by 4 hours.

 • If you need it daily for more than 4 to 6 weeks, see a GP, chronic constipation deserves investigation, not just laxatives.